Eckington, Worcestershire

 Eckington is a small village near to the southern border of the English county of Worcestershire, according to the 2001 census it had a population of 1,202.

-The River Avon passes the village to the North and West and these areas are prone to flooding.
+The River Avon passes the village to its north and west, and these areas are prone to flooding.
 It is situated at the north-west side of Bredon Hill, an outcrop of the Cotswolds.
-The nearest towns to Eckington and also situated along the River Avon are Pershore which is 4 mi north and Evesham 10 mi north east.
+The nearest towns to Eckington, also situated along the River Avon, are Pershore which is 4 mi north and Evesham 10 mi north east.
 The historic town of Tewkesbury is situated 8 mi south west on the River Severn which river also runs through the nearest city of Worcester (13 mi from Eckington).

-Eckington is renowned for Eckington Bridge, which is the subject of a poem by Arthur Quiller-Couch, its village cross and its Norman-period church.
-It has a school, the Eckington Church of England First School, a recreation centre and scout hut with surrounding recreation grounds, home to the village's football and cricket teams, and a village hall.
-In 2023, Community Fields were opened, with paths for walking, grassed and wild flower areas, and plans for a memorial garden near to the cemetery.

-Eckington has a village shop and 2 hairdressers.
-It currently has two pubs The Bell and The Anchor, both offering food and guest accommodation; a third pub, The Crown, closed in the early 1990s.